 Folate is essential for preventing vitamin-related anemia, as well as heart disease, certain types of cancer, stroke and neural tube defects.
 Folate helps with protein metabolism and RNA/DNA production and cell division/replication.
 Oral signs of folate deficiency include gingivitis, cracks in the corners of the mouth and inflammation of the tongue.

 Best sources of folate include long-grain rice, turkey and chicken giblets, legumes, asparagus, spinach, broccoli, Brussels sprouts, lettuce and other dark leafy greens.
 The current RDA of folate is 400 mcg for adults.
 If folate supplementation is necessary, look for the the L-5-methyltetrahydrofolate form or 5-MTHF rather than folic acid.
 Folic acid is the synthetic form and is used to fortify cereals, flours and macaroni products.
 Supplementation can mask clinical signs of vitamin B12 deficiency and pernicious anemia so it should be used judiciously.
 There also has been controversy about whether folic acid supplementation interferes with zinc absorption.
 However, in a study from the American Journal of Clinical Nutrition, fortification of white bread with folic acid did not appear to affect zinc absorption in a group of young women.

 To Supplement or Not?

 If you are anemic or think you might be, definitely take steps to improve your nutrient intake to include the foods mentioned above.
-It is always best to get our nutrients from foods, however it may not always be possible or in adequate amounts due to certain conditions.
-If you need to supplement, consider a B-Complex rather than isolated b vitamins which have the potential to mask other deficiencies.
+It is always best to get our nutrients from foods, however, it may not always be possible in full or adequate amounts due to certain conditions.
+If you need to supplement, consider a B-Complex rather than isolated B vitamins, which have the potential to mask other deficiencies.